 Outsourcing several operations to external experts became a common practice a long time ago.
-But unlike generic programming that so many vendors can do, machine learning and data science haven’t yet overcome the threshold of trust.
+But unlike generic programming that so many vendors can do, data science and machine learning outsourcing haven’t yet overcome the threshold of trust.
 The biggest challenge of outsourcing machine learning tasks is to align corporate limitations of sharing data with external expert assistance.
 Depending on the type of data you have, you may need to anonymize it in a way that it doesn’t reveal sensitive details, like customer contacts, their location, etc. You should also keep in mind that an anonymized data set doesn’t allow an analyst to enrich it by using external sources or applying his/her own understanding of a problem to build a more efficient model.

 Build relationships with educational institutions

 In the US, there are about a dozen Ph.D. data science programs available at universities and nearly the same number of computer science programs that are actively emphasizing data science.
 Another popular way to fill the skills gap is boot camps where attendees take 12-month or so courses.
 This option seems very promising for companies that aren’t ready to invest into hiring experienced experts, though you should always consider additional internal training to accumulate essential domain expertise.

 Step 6.
 Models become dated, be ready to iterate

 Most of the models are developed on a static subset of data, and they capture the conditions of the time frame when the data were collected.
 Once you have a model or a number of them deployed, they become dated over time and provide less accurate predictions.
 Depending on how actively the trends in your business environment change, you should more or less frequently replace models or retrain them.
 There are two basic approaches to that:

 Challenger testing.
 When the existing model is assumed to become less accurate, a new challenger model is introduced and tested against the deployed model.
 The old model is removed once the new one outperforms it.
 Then the process is repeated.